ProDev2/Startup-Manager/README.md

 [Latest version](https://github.com/ProDev2/Startup-Manager/releases/latest)

 ## Configuration
 After starting the program once there will be a config.txt file within the same folder.
+**Changes to this file will be applied on the next program start!**

 ![Config File](images/Startup-Manager_Config.png)

 > The 'update_interval' is set in milliseconds.
 (1 second = 1000 milliseconds)

+> If you disable the exit option you have to force close the program via task manager

 ## Important
 It is not recommended to start the program twice.
 To close it right click the little notification item in your taskbar and hit 'Exit'